-- (1) These amounts only represent in-the-money stock options vested during the year and are calculated based on the Corporation's Common Shares value at such date when the stock options are vested. - (2) Share-based Awards were made under the Purchase Plan (as defined hereinafter). - (3) These amounts represent bonuses earned in the fiscal year 2014 but paid in the fiscal year 2015 Please refer to the "Compensation Discussion and Analysis Annual Incentive Compensation" and "Summary Compensation Table" elsewhere in this Circular.
+(1) These amounts only represent in-the-money stock options vested during the year and are calculated based on the Corporation's Common Shares value at such date when the stock options are vested.

+- (2) Share-based Awards were made under the Purchase Plan (as defined hereinafter) and the PSU Plan (as defined hereinabove). - (3) These amounts represent bonuses earned in the fiscal year 2015 but paid in the fiscal year 2016 Please refer to the "Compensation Discussion and Analysis - Annual Incentive Compensation" and "Summary Compensation Table" elsewhere in this Circular.